 The co-founder of the Money, Meaning & Choices Institute, says sufferers become overwhelmed, grow suspicious of people around them, and make poor decisions, such as overspending or lending money to family and friends.
 A common outcome is personal and financial destruction.

-Coming to grips with sudden wealth can be daunting, agrees Robert Hayward, Financial Planner with ANZ, who has seen several clients suddenly come into money.
+Coming to grips with sudden wealth can be daunting, agrees an ANZ Financial Adviser, having seen several clients suddenly come into money.
 Seeing an adviser can help guide decisions that protect the capital so it lasts beyond the initial high of coming into a lump sum.

 However, the win meant she could pay off her mortgage, quit her job and set some of her family members up for the future.

 “The biggest thing for her was dealing with all the extra zeros in her bank account; just trying to comprehend that level of money was a massive challenge,” he says.